William Contreras Player Props: Brewers vs. Giants

 William Contreras At The Plate

-- Contreras has 25 hits this season and a team-best OBP of .366.
+- Contreras leads Milwaukee with an OBP of .362 this season while batting .272 with 13 walks and 11 runs scored.

-- Among qualified hitters in baseball, his batting average ranks 49th, his on-base percentage ranks 50th, and he is 110th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 62nd, his on-base percentage ranks 48th, and he is 118th in the league in slugging.

-- He has scored in 10 of 25 games so far this year.
+- He has scored in 11 of 26 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.